ymlei/ymlei.github.io/_pages/about.md

 I'm a senior undergraduate student in Comuputer Science department at the [Beijing University of Posts and Telecommunications](https://en.wikipedia.org/wiki/Beijing_University_of_Posts_and_Telecommunications).
 I was fortunate to work with [Professor Jian Huang](http://jianh.web.engr.illinois.edu/) as a research intern at the [University of Illinois Urbana-Champaign](https://illinois.edu/) in the summer of 2020.
 I spent worderful half a year as an exchange student in [Institut supérieur d’électronique de Paris (ISEP)](https://en.isep.fr/) in Paris during 2019.

-My research interests are mainly about computer architecture.
-Currently, I'm focusing on **specialized processor** and **hardware/software interface**.
-I've done serval projects about designing processors for specialized problems.
+My research interests are mainly about computer architecture and system.
+Currently, I'm focusing on **specialized processor**, **hardware/software interface** and **in-storage computing**.
+I've done projects about designing processors for specialized problems and fields.
 <br><br>

 Education